SkillsCategory

 • Price: .top domains typically cost $1–3 per year compared to $10+ for .com.
 When you're a small business owner registering multiple domains, that difference adds up fast.

-• Availability: Newer extensions offer more options, including short numeric domains that hold particular value in Chinese business culture.
+• Availability: Newer extensions offer more options, including short numeric domains.

 China is also the only major market where weekend domain registration activity barely dips at all.
 It’s just 15% below weekdays, compared to 35% in the United States.
 Domain decisions in China are spread much more evenly across the week.